 9. Wood Shop Air Filtration

-Dust which is 10 microns or smaller is not seen by the human eye and can cause the most concerns.
-You need to look at the whole spectrum of dust particles to completely alleviate any concerns with dust in you wood shop.
+Dust that is 10 microns or smaller is not seen by the human eye and can cause the most concerns.
+You need to look at the whole spectrum of dust particles to completely alleviate any concerns with dust in your woodshop.

-So a complete system would include your dust collection system and a air filtration system.
-What is an air filtration system.
-They typically hang from the ceiling so it is not in your way and provides cleaner breathing air in your wood shop.
+So a complete system would include your dust collection system and an air filtration system.
+What is an air filtration system?
+They typically hang from the ceiling so it is not in your way and provides cleaner breathing air in your woodshop.

 Wood Shop Air Filtration Formula – volume = length x width x height – then multiply the volume by the number of cycles (start with 6 cycles for one person).
 Lastly divide by 60.
 Most air filtration systems are rated by CFM (Cubic feet Per Minute).
 Dividing by 60 converts to minutes.